 English Language Skills

-If the Chiropractic programme you attended was not conducted in English, we will ask you to provide evidence that you meet the English Language requirements in our Guidance on English Language for Applicants.
+There are some circumstances, such as if the chiropractic programme you attended was not conducted in English, when we will ask you to provide evidence that you meet the English Language requirements (see our Guidance on English language skills for applicants).

-It is also worth noting that while we use a standardised criteria for the interviews, half of the questions that you will be asked will be specific to the answers that you give in your evidence of practice questionnaire.
+The role of the interview panel is to assess whether you have the knowledge, skills, understanding and attitudes to practice in accordance with The Code, benchmarked against the programme outcomes in the Education Standards.
+While we use a standardised criteria for the interviews, a significant number of the questions that you will be asked will be specific to the answers that you provided in your Evidence of Practice Questionnaire.

 If the name on your identification document is different from that on the confirmation you receive from us offering you an interview, you must provide original evidence that you are the person named in the letter.
 We will accept: